Today's buyers hold all of the power when making a purchasing decision. You're also likely aware that they're doing some of their research online.

 You may find that your business lends itself to more than one persona -- that's fine!
 You just need to be sure that you're being thoughtful about the specific persona you are optimizing for when planning content and campaigns.

-Now that you know who your personas are, you'll need to find a representative sample of your target customers to understand their buyer's journey.
-These should be folks who recently made a purchase (or purposefully decided not to make one).
+Now that you know who your buyer personas are, you'll need to find a representative sample of your target customers to understand their actual characteristics, challenges, and buying habits.

 Start with the characteristics that apply to your buyer persona.
 This will vary for every organization, but here are some additional guidelines that will apply to just about any scenario:

 - Aim for a mix of participants.
-You want to recruit people that have purchased your product, folks that purchased a competitor's product, and a few that decided not to purchase anything at all.
+You want to recruit people who have purchased your product, folks who purchased a competitor's product, and a few who decided not to purchase anything at all.
 While your own customers will be the easiest to find and recruit, sourcing information from others will help you develop a balanced view.

 Here's a simple recruiting process to guide your efforts: